loungerider/local-devenv-demo/README.md

 devbox shell
 ```

 This demo assumes that podman and minikube are not installed on your OS. go-task is used to abstract common commands.
 A custom KUBECONFIG file will be generated and used for this demo.
-Podman in running in `rootful` mode becaue the minikube ingress doesn't work in `rootless`.
+Podman in running in `rootful` mode becaue the minikube ingress doesn't work in `rootless` created [issue](https://github.com/kubernetes/minikube/issues/18978).
 Using the containerd runtime instead of cri-o with `rootful` podman as suggested [here](https://minikube.sigs.k8s.io/docs/drivers/podman/) because the cri-o container runtime will error when executing `minikube image build`.

 ```bash
 task --list